oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

-# Interact with the database using the SQL Driver
+# Interact with the database using the JavaScript SQL Driver

 ## Introduction